mickaelassaraf/medical_code_inference/README.md

 You have basically 2 options to get the MIMIC data the model will use:

 **1. Use directly the dataset already preprocessed:**
-You can copy the already processed dataset from the [Qantev Drive](https://drive.google.com/drive/folders/1kK1FJ-rcnvPdJwGJuVx4ubZ7c7hiYd4v) or follow this path `Qantev Shared/Tech/MIMIC`.
+You can copy the already processed dataset from the [Qantev Drive](https://drive.google.com/drive/folders/1kK1FJ-rcnvPdJwGJuVx4ubZ7c7hiYd4v) following this path `Qantev Shared/Tech/MIMIC`.
 You then select `mimiciii_clean_icd.feather` or `mimiciii_clean_cpt.feather` and you put the file in the respective place `medical_code_inference/files/data/mimiciii_clean` (for ICD) or `medical_code_inference/files/data/mimiciii_clean_cpt` (for CPT).
 For MIMIC-IV, you perform the same opeartions with according names.
 Note that there are no CPT on MIMIC-IV, but two ICD classifications.

-For the insurer's data, it can be found on the datalake at this path `datalake/structured_data/axa_icd10.feather` and put it in `files/data/axa_icd10`.
-This data has been obtained by running claims on OCR + translating them in english + reformat them in the same schema as MIMIC-IV after preprocessing.
-**MAKE SURE TO NEVER COMMIT THIS DATA ON GITHUB.**

 **2. Preprocessing MIMIC (NOT PREFERRED):**
-You can copy the MIMIC-III dataset from the [Qantev Drive](https://drive.google.com/drive/folders/1kK1FJ-rcnvPdJwGJuVx4ubZ7c7hiYd4v) or follow this path `Qantev Shared/Tech/MIMIC` and select `mimic-iii-clinical-database-1.4.zip`
+You can copy the MIMIC-III dataset from the [Qantev Drive](https://drive.google.com/drive/folders/1kK1FJ-rcnvPdJwGJuVx4ubZ7c7hiYd4v) following this path `Qantev Shared/Tech/MIMIC` and select `mimic-iii-clinical-database-1.4.zip`
 Put this file in `medical_inference/MIMIC` dezip it and then start the script `prepare_mimiciii_cpt.py` or `prepare_mimiciii_clean.py` if you want to process it for CPT or ICD. \
 If you want to preprocess MIMIC-IV, you put both folders `mimic-iv` and `mimic-iv-note` under `MIMIC` and run `prepare_mimiciv.py`.
 Note theses processes might be very long.

+For the insurer's data, it can be found on the datalake at this path `datalake/structured_data/axa_icd10.feather` and should be put it in `files/data/axa_icd10`.
+This data has been obtained by running claims on OCR + translating them in english + reformat them in the same schema as MIMIC-IV after preprocessing.
+Also, a merge between MIMIC-IV data and the insurer's data has been performed and can be found in the datalake at this path `datalake/structured_data/mimic_axa_icd10.feather`.
+It should be put here `files/data/mimic_axa`
+**THIS DATA SHOULD NEVER LEAVE THE DATALAKE**
+**IN PARTICULAR MAKE SURE TO NEVER COMMIT THIS DATA ON GITHUB.**

 ## Run Training

-To train the model you should run, for:
+To train the model for the different use case you should run:

 - PLM-ICD on MIMIC-III: `python main.py experiment=mimiciii_clean/plm_icd gpu=0`
 - PLM-CPT on MIMIC-III : `python main.py experiment=mimiciii_clean/plm_cpt gpu=0`
-- PLM-ICD hierarchical on MIMIC-III: `python main_icd_hierachical.py experiment=mimiciii_clean/plm_icd_hierarchical_embedding gpu=0`
+- PLM-ICD hierarchical on MIMIC-III: `python main.py experiment=mimiciii_clean/plm_icd_hierarchical_embedding gpu=0`
-- PLM-CPT hierarchical on MIMIC-III: `python main_cpt_hierachical.py experiment=mimiciii_clean/plm_cpt_hierarchical_embedding gpu=0`
+- PLM-CPT hierarchical on MIMIC-III: `python main.py experiment=mimiciii_clean/plm_cpt_hierarchical_embedding gpu=0`
+- PLM-ICD on MIMIC-IV: `python main.py experiment=mimiciv_icd10/plm_icd gpu=0`
+- PLM-ICD on MIMIC-IV + AXA: `python main.py experiment=axa/plm_icd gpu=0`
-- PLM-ICD on insurer's data: `python main.py experiment=axa/plm_icd.yaml gpu=0`
+- PLM-ICD hierarchical on MIMIC-IV + AXA: `python main.py experiment=axa/plm_icd_hierarchical gpu=0`

 `gpu=0` ensures that we use the GPU labeled 0.

 ## Evaluation

-Some checkpoints for the models are available in the [Qantev Drive](https://drive.google.com/drive/folders/1xpqzrYDCT6HBsuOQVUo9NTxr-r7hXpOi) or following this path `Qantev Shared/Tech/ML models/PLM_ICD/model_checkpoints`.
+Some checkpoints for the models are available in the [Qantev Drive](https://drive.google.com/drive/folders/1xpqzrYDCT6HBsuOQVUo9NTxr-r7hXpOi) following this path `Qantev Shared/Tech/ML models/PLM_ICD/model_checkpoints`.

 If you just want to evaluate the models using the provided model_checkpoints you need to set `trainer.epochs=0` and provide the path to the models checkpoint `load_model=path/to/model_checkpoint`.
 Make sure you use the correct model-checkpoint with the correct configs.

 Examples:

 - Evaluate PLM-ICD on MIMIC-IV ICD-10 on GPU 0: `python main.py experiment=mimiciv_icd10/plm_icd gpu=0 load_model=path/to/model_checkpoints/mimiciv_icd10/plm_icd epochs=0`
-- Evaluate PLM-CPT hierarchical on MIMIC-III clean on GPU 0: `python main_cpt_hierachical experiment=mimiciii_clean/plm_cpt_hierarchical_embedding gpu=0 load_model=path/to/model_checkpoints/mimiciii_clean/plm_cpt_hierarchical epochs=0`
+- Evaluate PLM-CPT hierarchical on MIMIC-III clean on GPU 0: `python main.py experiment=mimiciii_clean/plm_cpt_hierarchical_embedding gpu=0 load_model=path/to/model_checkpoints/mimiciii_clean/plm_cpt_hierarchical epochs=0`

 \
 \